enku/gentoo-build-publisher/README.md

 [contrib/machines](contrib/machines) directory for an example.

 My Jenkins job does not publish a build by default.
 I (can) later publish the build so that my machines can consume them.
-There is a REST interface for doing such tasks as well as a [command-line interface](https://github.com/enku/gbpcli):
+There are REST and GraphQL interfaces for doing such tasks as well as a [command-line interface](https://github.com/enku/gbpcli):

 ```bash